 In the course of history, there comes a time when humanity is called to shift to a new level of consciousness, to reach a higher moral ground.
 A time when we have to shed our fear and give hope to each other.
 That time is now.
 Wangari Maatha

-Leadership is what we are called to when the fullness of who we are - our unique way of being and our authentic presence - meet the world’s needs.
-Leadership in this sense is not a static position that we hold in a job, community service or our personal lives.
-Leadership is skillful, intentional action offered to an organization, community, or group to address immediate and day to day needs as well as in service to long range vision, mission and goals.
+Leadership is what we are called to when the fullness of who we are - our unique way of being and our authentic presence - meets the world’s needs.
+Leadership in this sense is not a static position that we hold in a job, community service, or our personal lives.
+Leadership is skillful, intentional action offered to an organization, community, or group to address immediate and day-to-day needs as well as in service to long-range vision, mission, and goals.

 I believe that the capacity that any organization needs is for leadership to appear where it is needed, when it is needed.
 Margaret J Wheatley

 The Four Shields of Human Nature offers a unique framework for understanding ourselves in leadership as well as the organizations in which we work and serve.
 An eco-psychological model developed by Steven Foster and Meredith Little (School of Lost Borders) invites a conversation with the natural world that informs our personal leadership and dynamics within our organizations.